-Beavers can cause extensive damage to a grove of trees in a short time.
 Squirrels, mice and rabbits strip bark off branches and may cause girdling and tree death.
-The easiest control for small rodents is to maintain a ring of bare earth or mulch around each tree to prevent rodents tunneling to the tree, and to wrap the tree's trunk each fall with fine mesh.
-Make sure to remove the mesh each spring to prevent girdling the tree as it grows.
+The easiest control for small rodents is to maintain a ring of bare earth or mulch around each tree to prevent rodents tunneling to the tree, and to wrap the tree's trunk with a trunk guard.

 Symptoms of drought include leaf margin burn and early leaf drop.
-Many tree insect problems, such as bronze birch borer, western ash bark beetle, and yellow-headed spruce sawfly, occur in response to trees being drought-stressed.
-During dry spells, it is recommended that you water your trees deeply once every two weeks to keep them healthy and growing.
+Many tree insect outbreaks, such as bronze birch borer and western ash bark beetle, can occur in response to trees being drought-stressed.
+During dry spells, it is recommended that you water your trees deeply once every two weeks to keep them healthy.

 Late frosts may catch plants after they start coming out of winter dormancy and sap is flowing.
 Shoot death or blasted flower buds may occur.
 Watch for frost warnings and cover susceptible plants overnight.

-Mower and string trimmer damage may cause open wounds, which impedes water movement throughout the tree and increases its susceptibility to disease and insect attack.
+Mower and string trimmer damage causes open wounds, which impedes water movement throughout the tree and increases its susceptibility to disease and insect attack.
 Trees can be severely stunted or killed from this type of damage.

 Herbicide damage may be evidenced by browning, curling, dying leaves or irregular growth patterns.
 It may be difficult to definitely diagnose herbicide injury, since these symptoms mimic many other environmental stress symptoms.

-Roadside soils are typically higher in salt content because of winter sanding operations.
-This salt tends to tie up available moisture and aggravates drought symptoms on boulevard trees.
+Roadside soils are typically high in salt because of winter sanding operations.
+This salt ties up available moisture and aggravates drought symptoms on boulevard trees.

 Airborne pollutants such as salt spray, vehicle and industrial emissions can produce a variety of symptoms like leaf edge burn, stunting, yellowing and witches'-brooms.

-Often, human caused damage is caused by collisions or accidentally driving too close to front yard trees.
-It takes upwards of forty years to grow a tree to a significant size in Grande Prairie; Parks Operations asks you to please treat them with care and respect to help our urban forest remain healthy and vibrant.
+Often, human caused damage is caused by collisions or accidentally driving too close to trees.
+It takes over forty years to grow a tree to a significant size in Grande Prairie; please treat them with care and respect to help our urban forest remain healthy and vibrant.

-High water tables may also influence trees because plant roots require oxygen.
+High water tables influence trees because plant roots require oxygen.
 Combine a high water table with slow draining clay soils and tree roots may become oxygen-starved during extended rainy periods or under excessive irrigation.
-Stunted new growth or tree death from drowning may result.
+Stunted new growth or drowning may result.